bor0/gidti/manuscript/chapter4.md

 ### 4.1.8.
 Dependent types

-We will implement the `List n` data type that we discussed in Section 3.3, which should limit the length of a list at the type level.
+We will implement the `List n` data type that we discussed in section 3.3, which should limit the length of a list at the type level.
 Idris already has a built-in list like this called `Vect`, so to not conflict we'll name it `MyVect`.
 We can implement it as follows:

 ```
 data MyVect : (n : Nat) -> Type where